World-Class Athletics

 Our coaching team includes former World Cup athletes and coaches, the co-founder of the Tahoe Junior Freeride Series, and a blend of European and American coaches.
 SBA athletes compete on national and international stages.
 They go on to ski in the Olympics, World Cup, Freeride World Tour, and college.

-Sugar Bowl Academy offers Alpine, Cross Country, Freeride, Freeski, and Snowboard.
-Our youngest athletes, ages 5-9, start in either Cross Country or Downhill and learn the foundational skills needed to become proficient skiers or snowboarders before moving into specific disciplines.
+Sugar Bowl Academy offers Alpine, Cross Country, Freeride, Park, and Snowboard.
+Our youngest athletes, ages 5-9, start in either Cross Country or one of our downhill disciplines - Alpine, Freeride, Park, or Snowboard - and learn the foundational skills needed to become proficient skiers or snowboarders before moving into specific disciplines.
 Athletes ages 10-18 select their discipline during registration.
 Athletes enrolled in a combined academic and athletic program also receive performance training as part of their program.

 Cross Country